 A stewardship period, where you thank your donors for their contribution.
 This normally occurs in the following two to four weeks after the end of the giving period, but can be as long as one year.
 Typically this is done by providing donors with updates on how money is being used.

 Application deadlines are determined by the period in which you would like to run your campaign.
 The table below outlines the deadlines for each crowdfunding period.
 Once an application is submitted you should expect a response in five to 10 business days.

 Who can crowdfund for a UConn cause?

 Any member of the UConn Nation can crowdfund for a UConn cause!
 That means students, faculty, staff, alumni, and friends.
 All crowdfunding efforts must support the University’s mission and improve the community.

 What do I need to start a crowdfunding campaign?

 - An existing UConn Foundation fund.
 New funds cannot be created for a crowdfunding effort.
-If you are unsure if a foundation fund exists, or you’d like more information about fund minimums please contact the office of Annual Giving.
+If you are unsure if a foundation fund exists, or you’d like more information about fund minimums please contact the Crowdfunding team.